ruyisdk/support-matrix/assets/docs/ruyi_index_updator_en.md

 You need to set the environment variable `GITHUB_TOKEN`, and this token must have read, write, and PR permissions for the relevant repository.
 Alternatively, you can enable permissions to allow the tool to fork the repository automatically.

 **Note!** Tokens get directly from Github settings are personal tokens, which will be rejected when making PRs to organization repositories.
 You need to use an OAuth app token.
 The easiest way to distinguish them is by format: personal tokens start with `ghp`, while OAuth app tokens start with `gho`.

-If you're unsure how to obtain an OAuth app token, you can use the `gh` command-line tool to get one. **Be careful not to leak the token, it has all permission of your account if you get it from `gh` tool.**
+If want to test only, you can use the `gh` command-line tool to get one. **Be careful not to leak the token, it has all permission of your account if you get it from `gh` tool.**; Create an OAuth app and use it as described below.

 By default, the tool operates in a temporary directory, which might involve downloading many mirror files each time.
 You can set the environment variable `CACHE_DIR` to specify a cache directory, and the tool will store everything there.